tpwo/pyzet/README.md

 > within the Zettelkasten".

-`pyzet` is a CLI tool targeted at note-taking and personal knowledge management using the Zettelkasten approach with Git repos.
+`pyzet` is a CLI tool targeted at note-taking and personal knowledge management loosely inspired by the Zettelkasten approach, hence the name.
+The whole workflow is centered around Git repos where notes are stored.

 ## Installation